crystal-lang/crystal-book/Crystal-for-Rubyists.md

 For Ruby's `Fixnum` type, use one of Crystal's Integer types `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, or `UInt64`.

 If any operation on a Ruby `Fixnum` exceeds its range, the value is automatically converted to a Bignum.
-Crystal will use modular arithmatic on overflow.
+Crystal will use modular arithmetic on overflow.
 For example:

 ```crystal
 x = 127_i8  # An Int8 type